ritaNDU/dailybeirut-final-web-ritamerhej/README.md

 ### The navigation/ folder:

-This is where navigation is implemented. react-navigation is being used for navigation.
+This is where navigation is implemented.

 ### The utils/ folder: